ststas/express-mesto-gha/README.md

 ## To run
 * use `NPM RUN START` to start a server.
-* use `NPM RUN START` to start a server with hot-reload.
+* use `NPM RUN DEV` to start a server with hot-reload.

 ## Link
 https://github.com/ststas/express-mesto-gha